-Shaping Space will be accompanied by an events series, workshops, and an education programme led by Dr Marta Ajmar, from the V&A Research Institute, in collaboration with the Building Centre, with further details to be shared closer to the opening.
+Shaping Space is accompanied by an events series, workshops, and an education programme led by Dr Marta Ajmar, from the V&A Research Institute, in collaboration with the Building Centre.

 Shaping Space – Architectural Models Revealed builds on research carried out by the Arts and Humanities Research Council (AHRC) funded Architectural Models Network (2017-2019), an initiative set up to examine the role of architectural models as part of the creative process in historical and contemporary architectural practice.
 The core partners in the original network include the V&A, the Royal Institute of British Architects (RIBA), the Architectural Association (AA), Sir John Soane’s Museum, the Architekturmuseum (Technische Universität Munich), the MAP Laboratory (CNRS) and the Sorbonne.